Shaurya-34/ddos-attack-map/README.md

 - The model classifies IP addresses in real-time using AbuseIPDB scores and country codes.
 - ip\_classifier.joblib and country\_encoder.joblib are included in ddos-map/backend/models.
 - Training scripts are in ddos-map/model/ in case you want to retrain the model.

+> **Note:** AbuseIPDB data does not directly indicate DDoS attacks.
+> Instead, it provides general reports of abusive IPs.
+> The ML model analyzes this data along with country codes to **predict which IPs are more likely associated with DDoS traffic**, making the visualization more relevant.

 # LICENSE